 There are two refresh options available: Refresh and Refresh All.
-Click the Refresh list as shown below to gain access to these options
+Click the Refresh list as shown below to gain access to these options.

-• Refresh: Regenerates the Analysis tab including the VST diagram.
-Any changes made on the tab are reflected in the diagram.

-• Full Refresh: Re-caches all objects used in (or related to) the query, then regenerates the Analysis tab including the VST diagram.
+- Refresh: Regenerates the Analysis tab including the VST diagram.
+Any changes made on the tab are reflected in the diagram. - Full Refresh: Re-caches all objects used in (or related to) the query, then regenerates the Analysis tab including the VST diagram.
+This option is typically used when the underlying objects have been recently changed.